jackofall1232/adambox/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.1.0 =
-This is the first stable release of AdamBox.
-No action required beyond updating.
+This update improves moderation behavior and safety controls.
+No configuration changes are required.

 == License ==